Equipment

 Retail Sales:

-Check out this article with suggestions on how to buy gear at a ski swap.
+Check out this article with suggestions on how to o buy gear at an equipment swap.
+Below is a list of upcoming swaps (info linked):

 The Middlebury Ski Club is a non-profit organization based in Middlebury, Vermont, USA.